flatlayer/flatlayer-js-sdk/README.md

 ## Getting Started

-To start using the Flatlayer JS SDK, you need to create an instance of the `Flatlayer` class with the base URL of your Flatlayer CMS API:
+To start using the Flatlayer JS SDK, create an instance of the `Flatlayer` class with the base URL of your Flatlayer CMS API:

 ```javascript
 import Flatlayer from 'flatlayer-sdk';